-Serbia: The regional power exchanges heated up by the drought22.
-August 2017. / News Serbia Energy
+Serbia: The regional power exchanges heated up by the drought, News Serbia Energy

 Drought is endangering the operation of hydropower plants, so the demand for electricity in Southeast Europe is much higher than the supply, which has heated up the regional power markets.
 Since the beginning of the year, the lack of electricity has increased the wholesale electricity price up to 30 percent, and this month, the megawatt hour has risen as much as 100 percent.
 EPS and Power grid operator (Elektromreze) say that despite the drought and overhauls they provide enough electricity.